• Home

 Light, easy to prepare and filled with the flavors of Morocco!
 You've got to try this Moroccan Chickpea and Carrot Salad.

-Some of you might remember me sharing a similar cookbook a couple years ago, The Vermont Farm Table Cookbook.
-The author, Tracey Medeiros, partnered with chefs, families, farmers and more to put together The Connecticut Farm Table Cookbook.
-It’s packed with 150 recipes from the area’s top chefs and local farmers.
-“It’s a window into the world of Connecticut’s farm-to-table movement, brought to life through vivid farmer and chef profiles, local lore, and stunning photographs.
+Some of you might remember me sharing a similar cookbook a couple years ago, The Connecticut Farm Table Cookbook is much more than a regional cookbook packed with 150 recipes from the area’s top chefs and local farmers.

 I love that this book is dedicated to Connecticut farmers, fishermen, cheese makers, bee keepers, foragers and food producers.
 These are the people who take great pains and pride in bringing the people of Connecticut fresh, wholesome and local foods.
 Each page introduces you to a farm, their life, what they do, how they got started and then shares a delicious recipe.